 # Subscribers API

-> The subscribers resource is the core subscriber write surface in `v1`.
-This guide explains when to list, when to upsert, how Mailrith chooses the workspace, what to include in an upsert body, and when to use async imports instead of many single requests.
+> The subscribers resource is the main way integrations write Subscriber data in `v1`.
+This guide explains when to list subscribers, when to upsert subscribers, how Mailrith chooses the workspace, what to include in an upsert body, and when to use async imports instead of many single requests.

 - Human page: https://mailrith.com/developers/subscribers